cjbatin/Nodejs-Lambda-Pusher-Beams-for-iOS-Notifications/README.md

 ### Prerequisites

 * A free AWS account.
-You can create one here.
 * A free Pusher account.
-You can create one here.
 * NodeJS installed on your local machine.
-Download here.
 * Xcode 10+
 * MacOS
 * An iOS device for testing notifications.